lretana1/BookSearch/README.md

 ```

 ## Installation
-1.To use this app npm i
+1.To use this app npm i <br>
-2.Npm dependencies must be installed to run the application properly: the needed dependencies will be found on the package.json file.
+2.Npm dependencies must be installed to run the application properly: the needed dependencies will be found on the package.json file<br>
 3.Create at cluster on Mongodb atlas.

 ## Tools